What’s good in Singapore's Civic District? Get acquainted with our guide.

 Chijmes, 30 Victoria Street, Singapore 187996

-The National Library is our city’s largest public library with 16 storeys of reading material, and endless collections of Singapore’s literary and publishing heritage.
-There’s also a drama centre, exhibitions spaces, as well as a function and events space on the 16th-storey rooftop.
+The National Library Building has 16 storeys of reading material and endless collections of Singapore’s literary and publishing heritage.
+It’s home to a drama centre and exhibition spaces, as well as a function and events space on the 16th-storey rooftop.

 Relieve your childhood memories through 50,000 vintage playthings and collectables at the Mint Museum of Toys.
 The toys are brought in from over 40 countries, dating from the 1840s to 1980s.
 Walk through four thematic levels – Outerspace, Characters, Childhood Favourites and Collectables.